Asiasons' Black Elk stake buy in limbo as SGX questions authority

 “The company shall engage with Black Elk and the seller to revisit and relook (at) the terms and conditions of the proposed acquisition,” Asiasons said in a statement.

-If the deal were to go ahead, Black Elk would have been Asiasons’ second acquisition of resource-based companies after the purchase of 10 percent of Singapore-listed gold miner LionGold Corp Ltd.
+If the deal were to go ahead, Black Elk would have been Asiasons’ second acquisition of resource-based companies after the purchase of 10 percent of Singapore-listed gold miner LionGold Corp Ltd (LION.SI).

-Shares in Asiasons, along with LionGold and Blumont Group Ltd, are currently subject to trading restrictions imposed by the SGX after their prices fell heavily earlier this month.
+Shares in Asiasons, along with LionGold and Blumont Group Ltd (BLUM.SI), are currently subject to trading restrictions imposed by the SGX after their prices fell heavily earlier this month.

 The SGX has declared all three stocks “designated securities” and is investigating short-selling in Asiasons and Blumont last week when they were subject to those trading curbs.